Having just finished reading “The Dispossessed” by Ursula K. Le Guin, I can’t stop thinking about it.

 On Anarres, the child would have gotten the same treatment everyone else received... but in a world that doesn't know possessions, her father wouldn't have been "her" father.
 Family ties are discouraged.
 Thus, it is seen as less problematic to move away and leave "your" children behind (cared for by the community) than it is to live together with them.

-In addition to this flagrant disregard for, well, human family bonds, there are other things that I found problematic about the Anarrestian society (such as always placing the collective above the individual).
+In addition to this flagrant disregard for, well, human family bonds, there are other things that I found problematic about the Anarrestian society (such as always placing the collective above the individual and now allowing for human ambition).

 I guess there is a reason Le Guin called the book: "The Dispossessed: An Ambiguous Utopia."
-The protagonist Shevek himself doesn't quite belong to the world he lives in.
+The protagonist Shevek himself doesn't quite belong to the world he lives in and isn't completely fulfilled there.

 Why should you do that?